testAccountBecauseBored/IMPORTANT-ALERT/README.md

 https://store.steampowered.com∕download∕@steaminstaller.zip

 Well, click it.
 It should take you to "steaminstaller.zip."
 Let that sink in.
-You clicked a link that said it was going to go to one place, but you got sent to am entirely different place.
+You clicked a link that said it was going to go to one place, but you got sent to am entirely different site.
+Imagine if you didn't know much about technology and it started a download for steaminstaller.zip, you would open it, wouldn't you?

+## Why This Happens